History of LIHI

 LIHI is rooted in a commitment to advocacy for low-income and homeless people.
 LIHI’s early emphases were providing advocacy and technical assistance to promote the interests of low-income and homeless people.
 LIHI worked to support the efforts of homeless individuals who established an emergency shelter in a “bus barn” at the Seattle Center in 1990.
 The result of this effort was the development of the 57-unit Aloha Inn, the first self-managed transitional housing program in the country for homeless people.
 This was followed shortly after by the renovation of Arion Court, which provides 37 units of permanent self-managed housing for homeless people.

 The Aloha Inn and Arion Court were, at their inception, revolutionary concepts for implementing democratic decision-making and self-governance among traditionally disenfranchised populations.
-Principles of mutual housing, or self-management, now guide many of LIHI’s properties—equipping residents with opportunities for meaningful decision-making and shared responsibility for the management of their housing.
+Principles of mutual housing, or self-management, now guide many of LIHI’s properties—equipping program participants with opportunities for meaningful decision-making and shared responsibility for the management of their housing.

 Operation Homestead (OH)

 In May 1991 Operation Homestead (OH) occupied Arion Court, a vacant apartment building, to draw attention to number of vacant housing the City was letting deteriorate while there was a large need for affordable housing.
 As a result of the protest, LIHI was able to acquire the building, renovate it, and turn it into 37 low-income housing units.

 The incorporation of LIHI as an organization in 1991 resulted from the leadership of three founding board members: Frank Chopp of the Fremont Public Association, Michael Reichert of Catholic Community Services, and Scott Morrow of SHARE.